 Clinical Signs of EHD

 - Respiratory distress

-- Tongue and other tissues in the mouth appear blue due to hemorrhage and lack of oxygen in the blood
+- Blue appearance of tongue and other tissues in the mouth due to hemorrhage and lack of oxygen in the blood

-- Survivors may exhibit sloughing hooves (often seen in fall harvest)
+- Possible sloughing hooves (often seen in fall harvest)

 More About EHD